7 Powerful Tips for Choosing the Right Farm Fence

 - Woven wire: Excellent containment and safety for mixed herds and young stock.
 Less climbing and fewer injuries.

 - High tensile smooth wire: Efficient for long straight perimeters with fewer posts when properly tensioned.
+Learn more about proper High Tensile Fence Installation for large pastures and perimeter fencing.

 - Barbed wire: Low cost perimeter where animal pressure is low, not ideal for small ruminants or horses.